-What we're doing

-- The Compensation and Human Capital Committee values feedback from our stockholders and considers it in its oversight of our executive compensation program. - It is important for us to be transparent about our compensation program.
-We aim to provide useful disclosure about our compensation practices. - The Compensation and Human Capital Committee annually reviews our incentive compensation metrics to ensure that they align with our strategy and incentivize behaviors that we believe will create long-term value for our stockholders.
-See "Proxy Summary The Brighthouse Financial Story" and "Compensation Discussion and Analysis Section 1 - Executive Summary."
-We describe certain changes to the 2023 STI and LTI Programs in this "Section 4." - The Compensation and Human Capital Committee has incorporated DEI factors into its assessment of each NEO's performance.
-See "Compensation Discussion and Analysis - Section 2 - Our 2022 Executive Compensation Program - 2022 Short-Term Incentive Awards"
+What we heard What we're doing Stockholders did not identify any substantive or significant concerns with our compensation program or pay practices The Compensation and Human Capital Committee values feedback from our stockholders and considers it in its oversight of our executive compensation program.
+Disclosure about compensation practices was robust It is important for us to be transparent about our compensation program.
+We aim to provide useful disclosure about our compensation practices.
+Incentive compensation metrics are aligned with the Company's strategy; stockholders are interested in staying updated on compensation program/metric design for future years The Compensation and Human Capital Committee annually reviews our incentive compensation metrics to ensure that they align with our strategy and incentivize behaviors that we believe will create long-term value for our stockholders.
+See "Proxy Summary - The Brighthouse Financial Story" and "Compensation Discussion and Analysis - Section 1 - Executive Summary."
+We describe certain changes to the 2023 STI and LTI Programs in this "Section 4."
+Provide disclosure about how ESG factors, including DEI, have been incorporated into our compensation program The Compensation and Human Capital Committee has incorporated DEI factors into its assessment of each NEO's performance.
+See "Compensation Discussion and Analysis - Section 2 - Our 2022 Executive Compensation Program - 2022 Short-Term Incentive Awards."